Tiszanagyfalu: History

 For the most part in the 18th century, Samuel Patay owned and, to some extent, populated him.
 In 1756, the Bónis family from Tolcsva acquired it from Samuel with a change of estate.
 Then the village is resettled.
 (Register of the Reformed Church) It was later divided among about 20 noble families, with a population of 900-950 around the liberation of serfs.
-At the end of the 18th century and the beginning of the 19th century it was in the hands of the Bekény, Bónis, Máriássy, Csoma, Klobusiczky families, the Szemere, Jármy families, the Bernáth, Majer, Korda, Somos and Pózer families.
+At the end of the 18th century and the beginning of the 19th century, it was in the hands of the Bekény, Bónis, Máriássy, Csoma, Klobusiczky families, the Szemere, Jármy families, the Bernáth, Majer, Korda, Somos and Pózer families.
 The village was completely destroyed by a flood in 1888.
-A estate called Dicse merged into today's border at the meeting point of the border between Nagyfalu and Eszlár; the estate is mentioned in the border crossing of 1347.
+An estate called Dicse merged into today's border at the meeting point of the border between Nagyfalu and Eszlár; the estate is mentioned in the border crossing of 1347.
 At the beginning of the 19th century, the pregnant Samuel was the favorite poet of the Arrow Cross.
 The village has been called Tiszanagyfalu since 1908.
 In the 1930s, the settlement is characterized by a strip-filled, originally one-street road village near the Tisza, in the open field.
 Its main street (now Kossuth Street), which is part of the "Tisza Road", is N-S. The village has expanded east since the turn of the century.
 The plots are single-row.
 The folk architecture of the house was characterized by a three-part, side porch.
 The kitchen is divided into two by an arch.
 The oven in the room was heated from the bottom of the free chimney.
 The rooms are ground floor.
 The thatched roof with thatched roof and thatched roof has an upper truncated roof towards the street.